-- 2.7.1.
-This policy sets out a strategy for the design of all proposals that affect residential dwellings, whether extensions and alterations or the creation of new homes.
-The policy seeks to retain a good mix of types and sizes of houses in the parish and ensure that proposals are making the most of opportunities to reduce emissions and energy usage, including encouraging appropriate spaces for working from home. - 2.7.2.
-The policy also includes reference to the provision of affordable housing that will be required when proposed developments meet the thresholds set by Rushcliffe Borough's Local Plan policies.
-Affordable housing is encouraged and should be of a high standard and indistinguishable from the scheme's market housing. - 2.7.3.
-The policy seeks to avoid the reduction in availability of single storey accommodation (specifically bungalows) through extension or the adding of an additional storey, where permitted development rights do not apply. - 2.7.4.
-The loss of bungalows was a recurring issue raised by residents who consider the provision of single storey dwellings to be important for those who wish to remain in the community as they age.
+This policy sets out a strategy for the design of all proposals that affect residential dwellings, be that extensions and alterations or the creation of new homes.
+The policy seeks to retain a good mix of types and sizes of houses in the parish and ensure that proposals are making the most of opportunities to reduce emissions and energy usage, including encouraging appropriate spaces for working from home.

+The policy also includes reference the provision of affordable housing that will be required when proposed developments meet the thresholds set by Rushcliffe Borough's Local Plan policies.
+Affordable housing is encouraged and should be of a high standard so as to be indistinguishable from the scheme's market housing.

-POLICY 13: DESIGN IN NEW DEVELOPMENT
+POLICY 16: DESIGN IN NEW DEVELOPMENT

 All new development (including extensions and alterations) should actively reinforce the existing natural and built character of the parish.
-Proposals within existing built up areas should seek to identify and respond to local character through appropriate scale, mass and plot sizes in addition to use of materials and landscaping.
-Where appropriate to their scale and location, all new proposals should have regard to the guidance set out in Appendices A and B of this Plan.
+Proposals within existing built up areas should seek to identify and respond to local character through appropriate scale, mass and plot sizes in addition to use of materials and landscaping, taking regard of Appendix B.